gato365/data-extraction-for-teachers/organized-outline.md

    * Clean the data: name 3 needed transformations
    * Use visualization and interpretation
    * Discuss hardcoding and fragile selectors

+### Goals & Objectives

+1. Identify basic HTML structure relevant for scraping
+2. Scrape tables and text from structured web pages
+3. Clean scraped data using tidyverse tools
+4. Compare different websites in terms of data accessibility

+### Conceptual Foundation

+* HTML basics: tags, attributes, structure of web tables
+* Using `rvest` to read web pages and extract data
+* The importance of inspecting elements with browser tools
+* Structured vs. unstructured sites: Wikipedia vs. ESPN

+### Hands-On Coding Activity

+* Scrape sports statistics from a reliable table:

+  * Example: Wikipedia table of Olympic medal counts or NBA season stats
+  * Clean using `janitor::clean_names()`
+  * Compare scraped data from 2 sites (optional pair task)

+### Reflection

+* How could students use scraped data in a final project?
+* What scaffolds would help students inspect and trust their source?

 ---